 As the daughter of a teacher, the last day of school before winter break was always a bit like an early Christmas for us.

-Although my dad’s apple ornaments still get added to the tree every year, a quick trip around the blogosphere reveals that most teachers aren’t into knickknack type gifts anymore.
+Although my dad’s apple ornaments are still added to the tree every year, a quick trip around the blogosphere reveals that most teachers aren’t into knickknack-type gifts anymore.
 So you may be wondering what to get the teachers in your life nowadays.

 Money Talks News founder Stacy Johnson tackles this issue in the video below.
 Watch it, then keep reading for more awesome teacher gift ideas.

 First, some teacher gift guidelines